pros and cons of buying a hybrid

 Hybrids aren’t exactly quick

-While it is true that electric motors do deliver near-instantaneous torque, you have to remember that mass-market hybrid vehicles are built for fuel efficiency and not necessarily for performance.
-It is important to note that there are mild-hybrid vehicles out there that do pack a punch, but they aren’t always going to be as efficient compared to full hybrids that prioritize giving you the most out of your gasoline.
+On the topic of performance, not all hybrids are built the same, some are built for performance while some are built to maximize fuel efficiency.
+While electric motors do indeed deliver near-instantaneous torque, you have to remember that mass-market hybrid vehicles are built for fuel efficiency and not necessarily for performance.
+It is important to note that though there are mild-hybrid vehicles out there that do pack a punch, they aren’t always going to be as efficient compared to full hybrids that prioritize giving you the most out of your gasoline.
 Remember normal hybrids encourage you to drive slower to utilize electric motor power more often to help you save gas.

 More tech

 Hybrids carry the latest technology available from the manufacturer, however, with great power comes great responsibility as there is more to repair in case something goes wrong.
 The very sensors and computers that make sure the car is running right can fail which can be a tricky thing to fix, unlike a fossil fuel vehicle which is simpler in its design.
 When something does go wrong with the hybrid system it will require special tools to fix especially when it comes to the electric motors or battery packs.
-This means that you will be spending even more money on repairs if these parts do fail.
+This means that you will be spending even more money on repairs if these parts fail.
+We also don’t encourage taking hybrids to your local mechanic as some components like the battery and electric motor require extra care and specific tools to service them.
+Though it might anger your inner handyman, the fact of the matter is, is that newer technologies like hybrid powertrains will take some time before the knowledge of how to service them at home trickles down and becomes possible.
+So another consideration in buying a hybrid is the added cost of having it serviced exclusively at your brand’s service centers.

 Cost vs Gas savings